How Benefits Of Good Air Conditioning Can Make Your AC Worthwhile.

 It’s a sunny 74 degrees in early March as I write this article and it feels amazing.
 It also feels like a promise for much warmer days to come as the year goes on.
 This should come as no surprise; according to the National Climatic Data Center, 2015 was the hottest year on record with 2014 coming in a close second.
 In fact, of the top 15 hottest years reported by the NCDC, 14 have been in the 21st Century.
 All this heat comes with serious consequences to human life and health which makes the smart use of air conditioning very important.
-And it makes a good air conditioning system a worthwhile investment.
+The benefits of good air conditioning system makes it a worthwhile investment.

 Benefits of Good Air Conditioning

 An Environmental Protection Agency study of heat-related deaths found that more than 9,000 Americans died from the heat between 1979 and 2013, a figure which does not even fully capture the magnitude of the problem.
 Many more deaths have heat as a contributing factor but not the main cause.
 Keeping cool with an efficient air conditioner is the best means of preventing heat-related deaths and illnesses, according to the Centers for Disease Control and Prevention.

 Air conditioners circulate and filter air, removing pollutants and mold from the air.
 This is especially important for people who suffer from allergies and asthma because it minimizes the irritants that trigger an attack.
 This only hold true, however, if your system is kept clean and filters are regularly changed.
 Otherwise, the AC can actually contribute to indoor air pollution.

 The filters also keep out insects and are far more effective than a screen in an open window.
 Insects are annoying but they can also be dangerous to people with allergies.
 One of the benefits of good air conditioning system is that it will helps keep indoor pets flea and tick free,